-Change in fair value of SAFEs
+Change in Fair Value of SAFEs

 Change in fair value of our SAFEs consist of fair value adjustments to these instruments based primarily on the changes in the probability of occurrence and estimated timing of future event inputs in the valuation model.
-Upon the occurrence of our IPO on October 7, 2021, the SAFEs were converted into 931,485 shares of our common stock.
+Upon the closing of our IPO on October 13, 2021, the SAFEs were converted into 931,485 shares of our common stock.

-Interest expense, net
+Interest Expense, Net